wg21-diverse-memory-kinds/proposals/mission_statement.md

 To enable these use cases, we would need to evolve the C++ programming language:

-0.)
-Extend the C++ memory model and abstract machine to support diverse memory kinds.
+* Extend the C++ memory model and abstract machine to support diverse memory kinds.
-1.)
-Placing and using C++ objects (including synchronization objects) in diverse memory.
+* Enable placing and using C++ objects (including synchronization objects) in diverse memory.
-2.)
-Controlling and querying properties of diverse memory.
+* Enable controlling and querying properties of diverse memory.
-3.)
-Synchronization of diverse memory to underlying storage.
+* Provide facilities for synchronization in diverse memory.

 Here are some concrete features that could be built in this space: